alexheretic/glyph-brush/glyph-brush/README.md

 ================
 Fast caching text render library using [rusttype](https://gitlab.redox-os.org/redox-os/rusttype).
 Provides render API agnostic rasterization & draw caching logic.

-Makes use of three kinds of caching to optimise frame performance.
+Makes extensive use of caching to optimise frame performance.

 * GPU texture cache logic to dynamically maintain a GPU texture of rendered glyphs.
 * Caching of glyph layout output to avoid repeated cost of identical text rendering on sequential frames.
+* Layouts are re-used to optimise similar layout calculation after a change.
+* Vertex generation is cached per section and re-assembled into the total vertex array on change.
-* Caches draw calculations to avoid repeated cost of identical text rendering on sequential frames.
+* Avoids any layout or vertex calculations when identical text is rendered on sequential frames.

 The crate is designed to be easily wrapped to create a convenient render API specific version, for example [gfx-glyph](https://github.com/alexheretic/gfx-glyph/tree/master/gfx-glyph).